Make a Difference Award

 The Make A Difference award is earned by planning and executing your own community service project.
 Projects must be submitted to the troop leader for approval prior to execution.
 (No service projects will be allowed in regards to controversial issues such as pro-life/pro-choice, sex ed., politics, etc.) Keep in mind that while girls can ask adults for help, they should lead as much of the project themselves as you can.

 Make A Difference projects should take time and effort at each age level, but they do not have to be something grand.
 For example, cleaning up your local park could be a Make A Difference project for any level.
-If a girl gathers some friends to clean up for 2 hours at a time once a week, Otters would complete their project in two weeks, Dolphins in 5-6 weeks, Butterflies in 10-12 weeks, and Eagles in 20-25 weeks (EAgles would be required to find a way to keep the project ongoing after they were finished).
+If a girl gathers some friends to clean up for 2 hours at a time once a week, Otters would complete their project in two weeks, Dolphins in 5-6 weeks, Butterflies in 10-12 weeks, Eagles in 20-25 weeks and Owls in roughly a year (Eagles and Owls would be required to find a way to try to keep the project ongoing after they were finished).
 The key is that girls are required to lead a group of at least 3 volunteers, so they need to make calls or advertise in some manner for help.

 (Worn around level tab - remains on vest when advancing levels.
 Pins say, "Make a Difference" around the level gem)

 A guideline for some age appropriate projects follows:

 Penguins: This award is not offered at the Penguin Level